frankieakam/editora/README.md

 <img src="assets/C-logo.png" alt="C Logo" width="200">

 ## Note
-As of now, Editora does not have a graphical user interface (GUI).
+Editora does not have a graphical user interface (GUI).
 It operates as a command-line application.
-Future updates may include GUI enhancements.

 ## Getting Started
 ### Prerequisites